Workflows

 See it in practice:

-• Workflow recipes - Four end-to-end walkthroughs: Stripe webhook ingestion, LinkedIn DM sync with Kondo, daily Granola meeting digests, and outbound sync.
+- Workflow recipes - Five end-to-end walkthroughs: Stripe webhook ingestion, LinkedIn DM sync with Kondo, daily Granola meeting digests, Granola transcript sync into CRM meetings, and outbound sync.